-Those at least sixteen but less than eighteen who apply to take the GED must submit written approval from a parent, guardian, or court official.
+Those at least sixteen but less than eighteen who apply to take a high school equivalency test must submit written approval from a parent, guardian, or court official.
 (ORC §3313.617(B).)
 These students are then counted as dropouts from the district in which the student was last enrolled.
 (ORC §3313.617(C).)

-Students who have sought and received approval from a parent, guardian, or court official to take the GED must be withdrawn with the most appropriate 7x withdrawal code.
+Students who have sought and received approval from a parent, guardian, or court official to take a high school equivalency test must be withdrawn with the most appropriate 7x withdrawal code.
 The student's file must contain documentation that supports that withdrawal code.